 Check 4G/LTE Bands using Engineer Mode

-1. Go to your phone dialler (preferably the stock one) and dial the following code:
+- Go to your phone dialler (preferably the default one) and dial the following code:

-3. Now stay in that first page (Telephony) and open the BandMode option.
+- In the first page called Telephony, open the BandMode option.

-4. If you’re using a dual sim device, select the SIM which is 4G-enabled.
-If 4G enabled in both SIMs, you can select any.
+- If you’re using a dual SIM device, select the SIM which is 4G-enabled.
+If 4G is enabled in both SIMs, you can select any.

 What the Band Numbers Mean?